l-atelier-des-chercheurs/dodoc/UNIFIED_BRANCH.md

 ## Benefits

 1. **Single codebase**: No need to maintain separate branches
-2. **Smaller installations**:
+2. **Optimized builds**:
-   - Server installs don't get heavy Electron dependencies
+   - Server mode: Has all needed dependencies
-   - Desktop apps don't get Puppeteer (which includes Chromium)
+   - Desktop builds: Excludes puppeteer, typescript, platform-folders via electron-builder
 3. **Same code**: All application logic is shared in `/core2`
 4. **Easy switching**: Can install both modes on the same machine
+5. **Simpler setup**: electron-store and electron-window-state in root (only loaded when needed)

 ## Migration Notes